echemdb/website/pages/about.md

 # About the project

-The echemDB projects aim at standardizing experimental and theoretical 3D or time series data according to the [FAIR principles](https://www.go-fair.org/fair-principles/).
+The echemdb projects aim at standardizing experimental and theoretical 3D or time series data according to the [FAIR principles](https://www.go-fair.org/fair-principles/).
 Ultimately, this approach allows for a seamless comparison of published data with laboratory-derived data and theoretical models.